firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-96-10/2021-10-05-the-empathy-lessons.md

 I would laugh if it isn’t inappropriate, so I shake my head instead.
 My previous knowledge of China was pieced together from one chapter of a sixth-grade social studies textbook, a diorama, and hundreds of stories from my parents in a tongue too hard for me to understand — so I never tried.

-_Tour Guides must treat the exercise with impartiality.
+<blockquote>_Tour Guides must treat the exercise with impartiality.
 In scenarios with disturbing or difficult content, Participants often seek reassurance from the authority figure in the room, but the emotional work of processing, absorbing, and learning from the experiences does not fall to the Tour Guide, nor should it.
-For cautionary tales of unhealthy attachments developed during the Lessons, look no further than the following examples…._
+For cautionary tales of unhealthy attachments developed during the Lessons, look no further than the following examples…._</blockquote>

 It would be an understatement to say that my grandparents and friends and therapist were surprised I took this job.
 Who wants to relive the rise and fall, over and over, in a masochist’s time loop?